24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 For organisations that are using one form of onboarding or the other, reports show that almost ⅓ of them are reportedly poor, leading to bad onboarding experiences.

-We know how difficult onboarding can be.
-We work with some of the world's biggest companies, delivering effective onboarding solutions designed to help your employees get to grips with their new positions as soon as possible.
-We offer a range of specialist features, created to streamline the onboarding experience for companies like you.
-Want to find out more?
-Get in touch today.
+We know how difficult onboarding can be to get right.
+We work with some of the world's biggest companies, delivering good employee onboarding solutions designed to help your employees get to grips with their new positions as soon as possible.

 Molly Southern